Ben Sollee: Infowars release and other 2016 activities

-From July 31 through August 6, Sollee was on staff as a cello instructor for the annual Fiddle Week workshops at the Swannanoa Gathering in the Blue Ridge Mountains near Asheville, NC.

-Sollee stopped by EM2 studios in Nashville and recorded three songs from his two-part steeples series.
-The live recordings were released digitally via NoiseTrade.

 In 2016, Sollee was asked to provide sounds/music for an interactive water monitoring system that doubles as an art installation by Kiersten Nash and a soundscape at Jacobson Park in Lexington.
 This installation is the first of its kind in Kentucky and has been tremendously successful since its debut.
 The water monitoring pipes protrude form the ground in various areas of the park and translate data from the water source into the sounds of which Sollee has created.
 The data comes from the waters conductivity, temperature and flow.
 The Idea behind the project is to bring awareness of the importance water in Kentucky, where it comes from, its susceptibility to contamination, the need to protect it, and over all environmental literacy.
 The project was commissioned by LexArts and LFUCG's Department of Environmental Quality and Public Works, and funded in-part by a $40,000 National Endowment for the Arts ART WORKS grant.
 The Kentucky Geological Survey was also a partner in the project.

 In March 2016 in collaboration with Stage One Family Theatre in Louisville, Sollee was asked to participate in the creation and technological infused performance of Crockett Johnson's 1955 classic book Harold and the Purple Crayon.
 Sollee wrote an original score for the piece and performed it live for 30 performances for schools and four public performances.

-In March Sollee volunteered as a cello instructor for AMPED (Academy of Music Production Education and Development) located in the west end of Louisville.
-Sollee taught and performed with students teaching them how to play and perform on cello as well as to pique their interest in not only cello but all musical instruments and provide a safe environment to students.